 The following calculator estimates the bandwidth required to handle a given number of calls with a given audio codec.
 You may find calculation details just below the calculator.

 VOIP traffic bandwidth includes useful audio data payload and protocol stack overhead (RTP, UDP, IP, and network L2, L1 overhead).
 Our calculator gives bandwidth value in kilobits per second (Kbps).

 where - audio data encoded by a codec, - protocol stack overhead (see below), - number of packets per seconds

 VOIP packet size

-Depending on codec,there are 20 or 30 milliseconds audo data in VOIP packet, it's from 1 to 6 codec samples (see handbook Audio codecs).
-Therefore, the less packet duration the more packets are required to send every second.
-Due to every packet contains stack protocol overhead, the more packets the more relative protocol stack overhead.
+Depending on the codec, there are 20 or 30 milliseconds of audio data in the VOIP packet, and it's from 1 to 6 codec samples (see handbook Audio codecs).
+Therefore, the less packet duration, the more packets are required to send every second.
+Every packet contains stack protocol overhead, the more packets, and the more relative protocol stack overhead.

-The following picture demonstrates VOIP packet structure with each layer overhead for IPv4 Ethernet network.
+The following picture demonstrates the VOIP packet structure with each layer overhead for the IPv4 Ethernet network.

 Example calculation for ilbc (15.2Kbps) audio codec (up to network L2 layer):